seanbaxter/DirectXShaderCompiler/docs/MergeFunctions.rst

 again and again, and yet you don't understand why we implemented it that way.

-We hope that after this article reader could easily debug and improve MergeFunctions pass and thus help LLVM project.
+We hope that after this article reader could easily debug and improve MergeFunctions pass and thus help LLVM37 project.

 Narrative structure
 -------------------